 For drinks, we got a selection of dairy goodies: strawberry milkshake, iced chocolate and iced coffee.

 The iced coffee was mine.
 It was very rich with cream and ice-cream.
-Nice but got a bit heady but the end.
+Nice but it got a bit heady but the end.

 BBQ chicken sandwich - green salad, tomato, cucumber, Spanish onion, feta and sliced BBQ chicken on Turkish bread